simgrid/simgrid/docs/source/Installing_SimGrid.rst

 existing targets are not really for public consumption so don't worry if some do not work for you.

+- **make**: Build the core of SimGrid that gets installed, but not any example.
+- **make tests**: Build the tests and examples.
-- **make simgrid**: Build only the SimGrid library and not any example
+- **make simgrid**: Build only the SimGrid library.
+Not any example nor the helper tools.
 - **make s4u-app-pingpong**: Build only this example (works for any example)
 - **make java-all**: Build all Java examples and their dependencies
 - **make clean**: Clean the results of a previous compilation